griptape-ai/griptape-chat/README.md

     GT_CLOUD_API_KEY=
 ```

-If you would like to run the demo in a managed environment, then you need to define these variables in your .env:
+If you would like to run the demo in a managed environment, like Skatepark or Griptape Cloud, then define these variables in your .env:
 ```shell
 GT_STRUCTURE_ID=<YourStructureID>
 GT_CLOUD_BASE_URL=https://cloud.griptape.ai or http://127.0.0.1:5000